Marketplace payments: The complete guide

 To support the payment flow we just went through, marketplaces need some key payment features that other eCommerce businesses don't.

-In a nutshell, key marketplace payment requirements are:
+In a nutshell, key marketplace requirements are:

 • Support for your target market and payment methods